-Automation is the future of manufacturing, especially with batching processes.
+Automation is the future of manufacturing, especially with batch processes.
 The question is, what is the best way to start incorporating automation processes?
 Most engineers are incredibly comfortable with PLC system control, but that leaves floor level scale operators, maintenance personnel, and scale technicians in a difficult situation when it comes to maintenance and operation.
 It also involves complex protocols that may not be able to let the automated mechanism respond quick enough to perform the action, resulting in too much of the ingredient in the mix or worse, ruined batches!
 The best alternative is to utilize a dedicated batch controller for your batching.

 When people think of automation, they are usually thinking of advanced centralized control centers run by operators and PLC controls.
 That way you can eliminate scale readouts, right?
 That thinking may actually limit the capabilities of the scale system.
 Weighing terminals are advanced devices that control multiple scales, allow i/o devices to respond quicker, and still give control of process on the floor.
 The best part is that all of the benefits of PLC control is still achieved using a dedicated batching controller.
 PLC communications and controls can still be incorporated into advanced weighing terminals.